rennyeb/hci-take-home-interview-v3-main/PatientAdministrationSystem.App/README.md

 # Patient Admin Search

-The document describes the REACT application for the "Patient Admin Search" coding exercise.
+This document describes the REACT application for the "Patient Admin Search" coding exercise.

 ## Running the application